sdruskat/annis-introduction/script/script.md

 We are also working on a corpus annotation software that integrates seamlessly with ANNIS.
 If you want to know more about corpus-tools.org, please visit the website at corpus-tools.org.

-XXX BELOW XXX If you use ANNIS in your work, please cite it!
+If you use ANNIS in your work, please cite it!
 We will provide the relevant reference later on in the video.

 ANNIS is a search tool for linguistic corpora, which you can use to search in annotated corpora across all levels, or layers.